xchem/fragalysis-backend/README.md

 ## Pre-commit
 The project uses [pre-commit] to enforce linting of files prior to committing them to the upstream repository.

+>   As fragalysis is a complex code-based (that's been maintained by a number of
+    key developers) we currently limit the linting to the `viewer` application (see the `.pre-commit-config.yaml` file for details).
+    In the future we might extend this to the entire code-base.

 To get started review the pre-commit utility and then set-up your local clone by following the **Installation** and **Quick Start** sections of the